ADSZ42/Choose-Your-Own-Adventure-Repo/README.md

 #### **Ending 4: Cursed (Bad Ending)**
 If you fail the riddle (Scene 3A1b) you are curesed and live the rest of your life with the curse.

+This has been Peer Reviewed by Gianpaolo Reinares:
+> Comments: Enjoyable Story; Code is functioning; Reminds me of some games I used to play when I was younger; Two buttons are spilling out of their boxes; besides that, everything else is great.